baudneo/zomi-client/docs/install.md

 # Install as a specific user and group with zm config helpers
 ./examples/install.py --user www-data --group www-data --zm-portal http://zm.example.com --zm-user zmapiuser --zm-pass zmapipass

-# This should 'just work' with the defaults
+# This should 'just work' with the defaults, interactive mode.
-./examples/install.py
+./examples/install.py -I

 ```